Are you stuck with your legal research work? Do you feel researching is a cumbersome task?

 - Manupatra – It’s an online database of case laws & bare acts.
 They have different paid subscription plans & provide a free trial, which will give you access to the entire database for a period of 24 hours from time of activation.

 - Indiankanoon – Online database for case laws & bare acts.
 The database is free for everyone but they have some special features on their website available to only premium members, which is a paid service.
-You can know about those features from the video below which they have uploaded on Youtube.

 - Nyaaya.in – This site explains Indian laws in a much simpler language.
 A very useful website for law students and also for common citizen of this country.